DavidePosillipo/AI_Safety/README.md

 #### VAE
 The VAE can be tested with CPU or GPU.

-To test the WGAN, go to the WGAN folder and:
+To test the VAE, go to the VAE folder and:
 ```
 python 1_training.py
 ```